-Smithville/Bastrop
+Bastrop

-The Smithville and Bastrop Campuses have separate ICS structures to manage local events, due to their geographical distance from MD Anderson's Texas Medical Center (TMC) campus.
-However, based on the impact of a local event to the institution, the institutional ICS may choose to manage the situation, with either location represented in the command staff.
+The Bastrop Campus has a separate ICS structure to manage local events, due to their geographical distance from MD Anderson's Texas Medical Center (TMC) campus.
+However, based on the impact of a local event on the institution, the institutional ICS may choose to manage the situation, with either location represented in the command staff.

-Local escalation decisions for Smithville or Bastrop can be made by the following:
+Local escalation decisions for Bastrop can be made by the following:

-- Vice president of Operations and Facilities - Sr. Vice President and Chief Scientific Officer - Director of operations and chair of Veterinary Sciences at Science Park - Chair of Molecular Carcinogenesis
+- Vice president of Operations and Facilities - Sr. Vice President and Chief Scientific Officer - Director of Operations and chair of Veterinary Sciences at Science Park